readium/architecture/streamer/parser/a11y-metadata-parsing.md

 `accessibilityControl` is a key whose value is an array of strings.

-### EPUB 2.x

-The array is created from the `meta` elements whose `property` attribute has the value `schema:accessibilityControl`.
-The value of their `content` attribute is pushed to the array.

-### EPUB 3.X

-The array is created from the `meta` elements whose `property` attribute has the value `schema:accessibilityControl`.
-Their value is pushed to the array.

 At the time of writing, known values are:

 - `fullAudioControl`